rotanov/fefu-mmorpg-protocol/README.md

 item onto that slot badSlot is returned.
 If slot is already occupied then item which is already there gets automatically unequipped and takes of the item being equipped.

+When equipping a weapon of subtype `polearm` or `bow` while wielding a `shield` — shield MUST be unequipped automatically.

 ### Request